Overview

 Component Creation

-Choose File > New FineVis Visualization Dashboard, and create a blank dashboard, as shown in the following figure.
+Choose File (on the designer menu bar) > New FineVis Visualization Dashboard, click Create Blank Dashboard, and click Create Dashboard, as shown in the following figure.

 Choose 3D > 3D City Scene to add a 3D City Scene component to the canvas.
 Click Edit Component to enter the component editing page, as shown in the following figure.